jush0147/teti/info.md

     - 12:00 - 5 more permanent garbage (10 total)

 - option for expert mode style
+- mods

 [Longterm ideas here](#feature-wishlist)

 ***

 ## Updates
+#### v1.4.7
+- You can seek in replays!
+- can use url to load and save boardstates
+- refactored all timers to use PIXI game loop
+- refactored all things relating to ticks to use deltaTime
+- lookahead now hides the rotation center correctly

+##### Bugs found for now
+- race has bug with softdrop causing crash
+- url cant be used for custom skins (cors, will probably remove that functionality)
+- survival doesnt end game when at top of board
+- sound is entirely screwed up on firefox

 #### v1.4.6
 - changed all json files to js files
 - firefox is now compatible